shreya-patell/calculator-csharp/README.md

 # calculator
-Building a calculator using C#
+Building a simple calculator using C#